 - 1.1.1.
-The remission of rates on Māori freehold land pursuant to Section 108 and Schedule 11, LGA 2002, and in recognition of the Preamble and objectives of the Te Ture Whenua Māori Act, recognises that: - a) There are situations where there is no occupier or person gaining economic or financial benefit from the use of, or habitation on the land. - b) Some freehold Māori land might be better set-apart from development because of its natural features, significant vegetation and/or habitat, and cultural significance. - c) Physical access to some Māori freehold land is not available or is not practicable. - d) Takes into account the presence of waahi tapu that may limit the use of the land for other purposes. - e) A remission of rates should apply to portions of land not occupied, where part of a block of land is occupied. - f) Assessing rates against certain Māori freehold land might limit or restrict the development of an economic use of the land. - g) Council should support the use of the land by owners for traditional purposes and the relationship of Māori and their culture and traditions with their ancestral lands. - h) Council and the community benefit through the efficient collection of rates that are properly payable and the removal of rating debt that is considered non-collectable.
+The remission of rates on Māori freehold land pursuant to Section 108 and Schedule 11, LGA 2002, and in recognition of the Preamble and objectives of the Te Ture Whenua Māori Act, recognises that: - a) There are situations where there is no occupier or person gaining economic or

+- b) Some freehold Māori land might be better set-apart from development because of its natural features, significant vegetation and/or habitat, and cultural significance. - c) Physical access to some Māori freehold land is not available or is not practicable. - d) Takes into account the presence of waahi tapu that may limit the use of the land for other purposes. - e) A remission of rates should apply to portions of land not occupied, where part of a block of land is occupied. - f) Assessing rates against certain Māori freehold land might limit or restrict the development of an economic use of the land. - g) Council should support the use of the land by owners for traditional purposes and the relationship of Māori and their culture and traditions with their ancestral lands. - h) Council and the community benefit through the efficient collection of rates that are properly payable and the removal of rating debt that is considered non-collectable.